kammitama5/kammitama5.github.io/_posts/2021-12-17-Thursday-December-17th.md

 ## I attended my first WCNT
 - What is WCNT?
 It's the West Coat Number Theory conference traditionally, which is virtual this year, and referred to as "Problems in Number Theory" this year.
-You can find the schedule [here](https://westcoastnumbertheory.org/2021-schedule-of-talks/).
+You can find the schedule.
 - And what is so special about this conference?
 Well, in a recent Number Theory conference, 80 percent of persons an organizer spoke with said that persons said their first Maths talk had been at this very conference.
 How cool is that!?
 - I didn't know what to expect, but essentially, there is an entire breakdown, including that "every idea deserves 15 minutes."
 So everyone who signs up